 Histological characteristics of neuroblastomaAt macroscopic level, a dark, sanguineous cross-section with calcifications can be seen.
 The most common degree of malignancy, the undifferentiated neuroblastoma, does not show any forms of differentiation such as Neuropil or ganglionic cells.
 Sometimes, neuroblasts are arranged in rosette patterns with a Neuropil-center, the so-called Homer Wright rosettes.

 In contrast, the diffuse ganglioneuroblastoma consists of a mixture of neuroblasts, Schwann cells and ganglion cells.
 The nodular ganglioneuroblastoma shows a nodose structure consisting of neuroblastic foci and tumor parts made of ganglioneurons.

 Furthermore, the classification in 5 clinical stages according to the International Neuroblastoma Staging System (INSS) is important.
 More than 60 % of children are diagnosed in stage IV.

-- Stage I: Tumor is confined to organ of origin.
+- Stage I: Tumor is confined to the organ of origin.

-- Stage II: The neuroblastoma is localized, but infiltrates the surroundings, yet without infiltrating across midline.
+- Stage II: The neuroblastoma is localized, but infiltrates the surroundings, yet without infiltrating across the midline.

 - Stage IV: Hematogenic metastases in other organs are present.